The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 My husband speaking to Jóhann in the reception of the hotel

-And then I walked in, just after the new rooms had been presented, and wanted to talk to somebody at the information centre about what there was to do here and where I could find a local to talk to, seeing that the museum had closed down!
+And then I walked in, just after the new rooms had been presented, and wanted to talk to someone at the information centre about what there was to do here in the village, and where I could find a local to talk to, since the village museum had closed down!

 Our room at Hotel West

-As when I travel I have to see everything of interest, so my travel days are long and full of hiking and seeing this and that (turf houses, elf locations, museums, this monolith, that waterfall, this remote valley, the view-dials etc. - you get my drift).
+When I travel, I have to see everything of interest, so my travel days are long and full of hiking and seeing this and that (turf houses, elf locations, museums, this monolith, that waterfall, this remote valley, the view-dials, etc. - you get my drift).

-I love staying in hotels, but don't get to do it very often, so I did not want to go to sleep.
-Our room had 2 big windows with a beautiful sea view - and I mean the sea was just across the street as the hotel is located right next to the waterfront.
+I love staying in hotels, but I don't get to do it very often, so I didn't want to go to sleep.
+Our room had two big windows with a beautiful sea view - and I mean the sea was just across the street, as the hotel is located right next to the waterfront.

 Our room at Hotel West

-The following day Jóhann told me that it was lovely watching the Northern Lights in wintertime from the room.
+The following day, Jóhann told me it was lovely to watch the Northern Lights from the room in the wintertime.
 I bet it is!
 I only see the Northern Lights in Reykjavík from my balcony, and there is light pollution in the city.

 Northern Lights as seen from my balcony in Reykjavík